 - Men who migrated around 169km in one year had a 75% higher risk.

 - Men who went from 44% of their time away from the community of origin would run a 50% higher risk of contracting HIV.

 Risk for women was associated with the more migration and more time than men:

 - Women who migrated 109km in one year had a 50% higher risk of contracting HIV.

 - Women who migrated 652km had a 75% higher risk.

 - Women who spent more than 90% of their time away from the community at home had a 50% higher risk.

-"Mean migratory distances per year and increased periods of out-of-community living represent in rural study areas the major risk factors for HIV acquisition, such as increased numbers of sexual partners, increased likelihood of sexual behavior risk, family withdrawal, friends, community and social norms, increased vulnerability, or lower socioeconomic status, "say the authors.
+”Mean migratory distances per year and increased periods of non-community residence represent in rural studies for key risk factors for HIV acquisition, such as increased numbers of sexual partners, increased likelihood of risk, withdrawal from family, friends, community and social norms, increased vulnerability, or lower socioeconomic status, ”say the authors.

-In 21 International AIDS Conference (AIDS 2016) in Durban this yearFrank Tanser - one of the authors of the study - said that phylogenetic analyzes done in this district also highlighted the importance of migration.
-A number of new infections throughout the local area can be linked back to individuals living in 'hot spot' communities, adjacent to the highway.
+In 21 International AIDS Conference (AIDS 2016) in Durban this yearFrank Tanser - one of the authors of the study - said Phylogenetic analyzes in this district also highlighted the importance of migration.
+A number of new infections throughout the local area can be linked back to individuals living in 'hot spot' communities alongside the highway.